Marine Spatial Planning Initiative

 The UK has been involved in the MSP initiative in a number of ways:

-- Joseph Kofi Ansong (Ulster Univesity) is among the seven indvividuals that make up the International Expert Group of MSP Global
+- Joseph Kofi Ansong (Ulster University) is among the seven individuals that make up the International Expert Group of MSPglobal and attends the International MSPforum meetings.

-- Rhona Fairgrieve (Scottish Coastal Forum) was part of the opening plenary at the first International MSP Forum
+- Rhona Fairgrieve (Scottish Coastal Forum) was part of the opening plenary at the first International MSPforum meeting.

-- Rebecca Kavanagh (Orkney Islands Council) was part of the panel on sector-specific aspects with local stakeholders at the second International MSP Forum
+- Rebecca Kavanagh (Orkney Islands Council) was part of the panel on sector-specific aspects with local stakeholders at the second International MSPforum meeting.

 UK Point of Contact: Joseph Kofi Ansong (Ulster University)